-If you have a child that loves to paint, this activity will be a lot of fun because it allows them to get messy and creative with unusual painting tools to make textured papers.
-Or if you happen to have a stack of painted papers from your child’s “free paint” that you can’t part then this is a way to put them to use!
+If you have a child that loves to paint, this activity will be a sure hit because it allows them to get messy and creative with unusual painting tools to make textured papers..or if you happen to already have a stack of painted papers from your child’s “free paint” that you can’t part with then this is a way to put them to use!
 We used our papers to make some fun bugs!

-Disclaimer: This post contains affiliate links.
+This post contains affiliate links.

 I set a tray of tools on the table and had the girls choose a few paint colors for their painting.

 I love this one!
 The long grass legs are so fun!